Rainbow Sidebar

 How to Install

-- Download the CSS file below
+1. Download the repository ZIP below

-.obsidian/snippets/folder - Open Obsidian → Settings → Appearance → CSS Snippets → Enable it
+4. Open Obsidian → Settings → Appearance → CSS Snippets → Enable it

 Stats